-A couple returning from visiting one of their seven children in Europe, Isidor and Ida Straus had been happily married for 41 years when they stepped on board the Titanic.
+A couple returning from a visit to one of their seven children in Europe, Isidor and Ida Straus had been happily married for 41 years when they stepped onboard the Titanic.

-Founders of the department store Macy’s the wealthy couple were sleeping in first class quarters when the iceberg struck at 11:40 pm of the 14th of April.
+Founders of the department store Macy’s the wealthy couple were sleeping in first-class quarters when the iceberg struck at 11:40 pm on the 14th of April.

 The couple ventured onto the deck to discover lifeboats were being boarded.

 It is rumoured that Ida set a foot into a lifeboat to be rescued, before turning back to remain on the sinking vessel beside her husband.